hilarybarr/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/my_reflection.md

 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.

 This resource clarified the difference between HTML and source code and DOM: http://css-tricks.com/dom/.
-This video was helpful too, especially the graphical representation of the DOM: http://www.youtube.com/watch?v=kMgbGJuYMpU.
+These videos were helpful too, especially the graphical representations of the DOM: http://www.youtube.com/watch?v=kMgbGJuYMpU and http://www.youtube.com/watch?v=URF2sVQWuxU.